Anabel Ford

 Anabel Ford (born 22 December 1951) is an American archaeologist specializing in the study of Mesoamerica, with a focus on the lowland Maya of Belize and Guatemala.
-She is recognized for her discovery of the ancient Maya city El Pilar.
+She is recognized for her discovery of the ancient Maya city of El Pilar.
 Ford is currently affiliated with the Institute of Social Behavioral and Economic Research (ISBER) and is the director of the MesoAmerican Research Center (MARC) at the University of California, Santa Barbara.

 Early life

-Ford was born the oldest of three children, all of whom were born in Los Angeles.
+Born in Los Angeles in 1951, Ford is the oldest of three children.
 Her father, Joseph B. Ford, was a professor of Sociology at California State University, Northridge and spoke German, Italian, French, Spanish, and Japanese and could read and write in Latin.
 Anabel Ford's mother, actress Marjorie Henshaw, was also known by her stage name Anabel Shaw.

 Ford's interest in Mesoamerican prehistory—Teotihuacan, Monte Albán, Chichen Itza—led her to choose a research career around the jungles that enveloped Maya sites.

-In 1981, Ford received her PhD at the University of California, Santa Barbara based on a settlement survey of the transect (La Brecha Anabel) she established between Tikal and Yaxha in the Peten of Guatemala.
-She began her research career as a research scientist at UCSB.
+In 1981, Ford received her PhD at the University of California, Santa Barbara, with her doctoral dissertation based on a settlement survey of the transect (La Brecha Anabel) she established between Tikal and Yaxha in the Peten of Guatemala.
+She began her scholarly career as a research scientist at UCSB.
 In 1986 Ford became the director of the Mesoamerican Research Center.